mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ```nginx
 origin_set_header Client-IP $client_real_ip;
 ```
-In order to consolidate the responses from the origin to improve the cache hit ratio, we also created a dedicated directive [`sanitize_accept_encoding`](</docs/edge-logic/supported-directives.md#sanitize_accept_encoding>) to modify the `accept-encoding` request header received from the client.
+In order to consolidate the responses from the origin to improve the cache hit ratio, we created a dedicated directive [`sanitize_accept_encoding`](</docs/edge-logic/supported-directives.md#sanitize_accept_encoding>) to modify the `accept-encoding` request header received from the client.

 If you need to add, modify, or delete some header fields in the response to clients, use the [`add_header`](</docs/edge-logic/supported-directives.md#add_header>) directive.
 For example:
 ```nginx